No one would advocate that divorce is good for kids, but staying in a bad marriage for their sake can hurt more than help. Here are 5 reasons why.

 If the goal of staying together is to provide stability for the kids, these consequences are evidence that it doesn’t always work.
 Once they’ve adjusted to the divorce, child may feel more stability in separate, relatively peaceful homes.

 Have questions about child custody and parenting time in your divorce?
 Learn how to protect your rights and safeguard your precious time with your children.
-Schedule a free consultation.
+Schedule a confidential consultation.
 Your secure future starts with a call: (888) 888-0919, or click the button below.